schollz/goagrep/README.md

 [Go Sqlite3](https://github.com/schollz/go-string-matching/tree/sqlite3)              | 6.2 ms  | ~20 MB | 124K
 [Go BoltDB (this version)](https://github.com/schollz/go-string-matching/tree/master) | 2.8 ms  | ~14 MB | 512K

-## Modifying tuple length, size/speed tradeoff
+## How does it work

+This program splits search-words into smaller subsets, and then finds the corresponding known words that contain each subset.
+It then runs Levenshtein's algorithm on the new list of known words to find the best match to the search-word.
+This *greatly* decreases the search space and thus increases the matching speed.

+The subset length dictates how many pieces a word should be cut into, for purposes of finding partial matches for mispelled words.
+For instance example: a subset length of 3 for the word "olive" would index "oli", "liv", and "ive".
+This way, if one searched for "oliv" you could still return "olive" since subsets "oli" and "liv" can still grab the whole word and check its Levenshtein distance (which should be very close as its only missing the one letter).

-The tuple length dictates how much of a piece of word should be used.
-For instance, a tuple length of 3 for the word "olive" would index "oli", "liv", and "ive".
-A smaller tuple length will be more forgiving (it allows more mispellings), thus more accurate, but it would require more disk and more time to process.
-A bigger tuple length will help save hard drive space and decrease the runtime.
+A smaller subset length will be more forgiving (it allows more mispellings), thus more accurate, but it would require more disk and more time to process since there are more words for each subset.
+A bigger subset length will help save hard drive space and decrease the runtime since there are fewer words that have the same, longer, subset.
+Here are some benchmarks of searching for various words of different lengths:

 Tested using 69,905 words and the version with BoltDB (1.1) and  Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz.

-Tuples | Runtime   | Filesize
+Subset length | Runtime   | Filesize
 ------ | --------- | --------
 2      | 76 - 126 ms | 8MB
 3      | 7 - 29 ms | 32MB